sevidmusic/Roady/README.md

 New App Packages are created via [`dsh --new AppPackage [APP_NAME] [PATH_TO_APP_PACKAGE] [DOMAIN]`](#dsh---new-apppackage)

-Step 1.
-Create a new App Package for the HelloWorld App
+1. Create a new App Package for the HelloWorld App

         Run: `dsh -n AppPackage HelloWorld "$HOME"`